 5. Complete the assignment as if you were a student

 Now you will go through the process of completing the assignment as if you were a student.
 You will input the required parameters by either typing them into the editor line or searching for them in the tools menu.

 The editor functions the same whether you are completing a homework or building one.
 If you want to add another line to the editor, simply press the semicolon key on your keyboard or select the “+” button within the software.

 Now that we have our parameters, we are ready to see how well we did.
 By clicking the stack of books the system will run the screen over the past 10 years as you indicated in the rules of the assignment and you will receive a grade.

 8. Submit the homework

 Alright!
-We got a perfect score, so now it’s time to submit the homework.
-When your student submits their homework the grade will be placed into your automated gradebook which can then be exported to excel or viewed within the software – we will go over this functionality in more detail in a future article.
+We got a perfect score, so now it’s time to submit.
+When your student submits their homework, the grade will be placed into your automated gradebook which can then be exported to excel or viewed within the software – we will go over this functionality in more detail in a future article.
 However, when you click “Submit homework” you will be taken back to the main page where you can then choose to edit the details of the homework or test a new assignment.